The Ultimate Culebra Travel Guide

 Need Travel Insurance and Evacuation Services for Puerto Rico?

 Start shopping for travel insurance plans over at IATI Insurance.
 Readers of the Adventures of Nicole get a 5% discount off your plan.

 The Adventures of Nicole partners with Global Rescue to offer the world’s leading medical evacuation and security advisory services.
 To travel with peace of mind, shop evacuation coverage at Global Rescue.

 Looking for more in Puerto Rico?
 Check out Cabo Rojo

 Culebra is officially part of Puerto Rico, and therefore, part of the US.
 You will most likely be arriving from the island of Puerto Rico.
 US citizens only need a driver’s license/state ID card and foreigners will, of course, need to enter using a passport.

 You can arrive to Culebra by flight or by ferry.
-Due to the frequent breakdowns of ferries that leave people stranded and difficulty in purchasing tickets I strongly recommend spending the money to take the flight to avoid the upset and headaches.
+Due to the frequent breakdowns of ferries that leave people stranded and the difficulty in purchasing tickets, I strongly recommend spending the money to take the flight to avoid the upset and headaches.

 The ferry takes about 60-90 minutes (depending on the ship) to travel between Puerto Rico and Culebra.
 This is the cheapest option, but the ferry comes with a few caveats.

 Ferries used to depart from Fajardo, but since 2018 have been departing from Ceiba according to friends in Puerto Rico.
 Tickets can be purchased at the ferry terminal office in Ceiba for about $2.50 one way or $5 roundtrip (plus plan to pay 0.60¢ per day for parking), however, many times the ferry is completely sold out (also worth noting is that residents of Culebra and Puerto Rico have priority over tourists on tickets) and it’s quite common for some of the ferries to be broken down and not in service.